yuhanzhang-cc/GenieClaw/README.md

 A minimal but extensible bioinformatics system for biologically informed CRISPR off-target risk assessment.

 ## Demo1: OffTarget Oracle

+OffTarget Oracle is a CRISPR off-target assessment demo built on GenieClaw.
+It showcases a multi-agent workflow that annotates candidate off-target sites, scores their potential biological impact, and produces an interpretable risk report for downstream analysis.

 ### Purpose

 Given an sgRNA sequence and candidate off-target genomic coordinates, this system: